fuyans/fsetoolsGUI-doc/source/index.rst

     New in version 0.1.2

 B101 is still a work in progress and therefore supplied with limited access.
 Contact Ian if you are interested in testing B101 (a 30 minutes training is required for new starters as lack of proper documentation).
-Upon agreement, follow the steps below to obtain and install a B101 license file:
+Follow the steps below to obtain and install a B101 license file:

 1. Click Help -> About to get the specification data displayed in Console, formatted as per below.